The ROI of consumer insights when building digital finance products

 As the market develops to become even more competitive, traditional institutions must keep up or they’ll be left behind.

 We’re already seeing competition for customers reaching record levels.
 The Current Account Switch Service (CASS), the independent body set up to manage consumer bank account switches and make it easier for customers to move from bank to bank, reported a 76% year-on-year increase in customers moving their current accounts in Q2 of 2023.
-Organisations that bake in customer insights to their business models are the ones who will reap the benefits of this.
+Organizations that bake in customer insights into their business models are the ones who will reap the benefits of this.

 About OpenBox

 OpenBox is the premium digital experience partner to the financial services industry that seamlessly connects technology and customer.
 Armed with decades of experience, their consultants help deliver high quality digital experiences that meet industry regulations and customer expectations, every time.
-Openbox works with organisations to drive successful digital adoption, strengthening customer acquisition and retention.
+Openbox works with organizations to drive successful digital adoption, strengthening customer acquisition and retention.